 How many podcasts are there?

-There are over two million podcasts worldwide.
-Moreover, there are over 48 million podcasts episodes according to Podcast Insights.
-For reference, in 2018 there were only 500,000 active podcasts, indicating a stellar growth in just two years.
+There are over four million podcasts worldwide.
+Moreover, there are over 65 million podcasts episodes according to Podcast Insights.
+For reference, in 2018, there were only 500,000 active podcasts, indicating a stellar growth in four years.

 How many people listen to podcasts?

 Podcasts statistics suggest that the number of Americans listening to this format of audio marketing in 2021 increased to a significant degree over the last decade.
-Namely, 41% of people in the US older than 12 years, listened to podcasts, up 37% YoY.
-On top of these stats, 28% of those over 12 years old said they listened to a podcast in the past week (24% up from 2020).
+Namely, 41% of people in the US older than 12 years, listened to podcasts.
+On top of these stats, 28% of those over 12 years old said they listened to a podcast in the past week.

 How many listeners does a podcast have?

-On average, a podcast hits some 27 listens per episode.
-Only approximately 1% of the top podcasts have an audience of 3,200+ listens per episode.
-Podcast popularity statistics show that the world’s most famous podcast, The Joe Rogan Experience, has an audience of seven million per some of its episodes.
+If you get 30 listens per episode, you’re about average.
+Only approximately 1% of the top podcasts have an audience of 3,994+ listens per episode.
+Podcast popularity statistics show that the world’s most famous podcast, The Joe Rogan Experience, has an audience of eleven million per some of its episodes.

 Why do people listen to podcasts?

 Podcasts provide consumers with ample benefits.
 From new knowledge and facts to inspiration, to education.
-As a matter of fact, three out of four consumers in the US claim that podcasts serve as a place to learn new things.
+As a matter of fact, 74% of consumers in the US claim that podcasts serve as a place to learn new things.

 How many podcasts are successful?